friendly-bits/geoblocker-bash/README.md

 _<details><summary>4) Optional:</summary>_

-- If intended use is whitelist and you want to install geoblocker-bash on a remote machine, you can run the check-ip-in-registry.sh script before installation to make sure that your public ip addresses are included in the ip list fetched from the internet registry.
+- If intended use is whitelist and you want to install geoblocker-bash on a remote machine, you can run the check-ip-in-registry.sh script before Installation to make sure that your public ip addresses are included in the ip list fetched from the internet registry.

 _Example: (for US):_ ```bash check-ip-in-registry.sh -c US -i "8.8.8.8 8.8.4.4"``` _(if checking multiple ip addresses, use double quotes)_